Rodney Parade: History

+1877 Establishment

-In 1875, the Newport Athletic Club was created, and two years later they secured the use of land at Rodney Parade from Godfrey Morgan, 1st Viscount Tredegar, for their cricket, tennis, rugby and athletics teams.
+In 1875, the Newport Athletic Club was created, and two years later they secured the use of land at Rodney Parade from Godfrey Morgan, 1st Viscount Tredegar, for their cricket, tennis, rugby union and athletics teams.
 In October 1879, Newport RFC played Cardiff RFC in a floodlit game at Rodney Parade.
 It was the first ground in Wales to have floodlights installed.